Tohbyloba/AIRLINE_PASSENGER_SATISFACTION-ANALYSIS/README.md

 ## Data Source
 The dataset for this project is sourced from Maven Analytics [website](https://app.mavenanalytics.io/datasets?search=Airline+pa) designed for practice purposes.
 The dataset consists of structured tables containing information on passenger satisfaction ratings, flight details, and customer demographics.The dataset is in a structured format and comprises several key tables:

-###  Analysis

--	Determining which factors contribute most to overall satisfaction.

--	Calculating the percentage of satisfied passengers for each type of travel.

--	Assessing differences in satisfaction between flight classes and customer types.

--	Evaluating the impact of delays on passenger satisfaction.

--	Finding the average flight distance for passengers traveling for business vs. personal travel.

--	Counting the number of passengers who are first-time customers.

--	Retrieving all passengers who are satisfied with their experience.

--	Identifying the  passengers who gave the highest ratings for both "Seat Comfort" and "Leg Room Service.

--	Determine if younger passengers (under 30) are more likely to be satisfied compared to the older passengers.

--	Identify passengers who traveled the longest distance but had the lowest satisfaction rating.

 ## Objectives
 •	Enhance Customer Experience: By analyzing passenger feedback, airlines can identify key areas for service improvements, leading to a more positive travel experience.